cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 The ICS also offer definitions for IBC applications:

 * **Fungible token transfer** - [ICS 20](https://github.com/cosmos/ibc/tree/master/spec/app/ics-020-fungible-token-transfer)
   The first and most apparent application for IBC is the transfer of fungible tokens across chains.
 With the standards set out by ICS20, a user can send tokens across IBC-enabled chains.
-This is achieved by escrowing tokens on the source chain, the proof along with the token metadata is relayed to the destination chain, upon which the proof is verified by the light client of the source chain, stored on the destination chain.
+This is achieved by escrowing tokens on the source chain: the proof along with the token metadata is relayed to the destination chain, upon which the proof is verified by the light client of the source chain, stored on the destination chain.
 If the verification passes, vouchers for the tokens on the destination chains are minted and an acknowledgment is sent back to the source chain.
-We will go over packet flow in more detail in a later section, but we can already notice the steps when following the progress of the IBC token transfer on [Mintscan](https://www.mintscan.io/cosmos).
-Check out the example below where we can identify the transactions submitted for the original `Transfer` on the source, the `Receive` message on the destination and the `Acknowledgement` again on the source.
+  Packet flow is explored in more detail in a later section, but you can the steps when following the progress of the IBC token transfer on [Mintscan](https://www.mintscan.io/cosmos).
+The following example shows the transactions submitted for the original `Transfer` on the source, the `Receive` message on the destination, and the `Acknowledgement` again on the source:

 ![Fungible token transfer via IBC on Mintscan](images/mintscanIBC.png)

 * **Interchain Accounts** - [ICS 27](https://github.com/cosmos/ibc/tree/master/spec/app/ics-027-interchain-accounts)
   Interchain Accounts outlines a cross-chain account management protocol built on IBC.
-Chains having enabled ICS-27, can programmatically create accounts on other ICS-27-enabled chains and control these accounts via IBC transactions, instead of having to sign with a private key.
-Interchain Accounts contain all of the capabilities of a normal account (i.e. stake, send, vote) but instead are managed by a separate chain via IBC in a way such that the owner account on the controller chain retains full control over any interchain account(s) it registers on host chain(s).
+Chains having enabled ICS-27 can programmatically create accounts on other ICS-27-enabled chains and control these accounts via IBC transactions, instead of having to sign with a private key.
+Interchain Accounts contain all of the capabilities of a normal account (i.e. stake, send, vote) but instead are managed by a separate chain via IBC in a way such that the owner account on the controller chain retains full control over any interchain accounts it registers on host chains.
 * ...

 <HighlightBox type="info">